bacpop/BacPrune-Rust/README.md

-# BacPrune-R
+# BacPrune

-R file performs LD pruning.
+The Rust version of BacPrune is the up-to-date LD pruning module.

+Other versions:
+- R version does perform LD pruning, but was found to be too slow for large datasets.
-Stan file was an early attempt to LD prune using Stan before deciding to use R and Rust.
+- Stan version was an early attempt to LD prune using Stan before deciding to use R and Rust.